Ephemeral182/SnowFormer/README.md

 The rusults are saved in ./out/dataset_type/

 ## TODO List
-- [ ] Checkpoints of SRRS and Snow100K
+- [ ] Checkpoints of SRRS, Snow100K, SnowCityScapes and SnowKITTI
 - [ ] Train.py

 ## Citation